 You don’t want your employees spending too much time clicking buttons and trying to navigate a complicated dashboard.
 Instead, the software or app should be designed to minimize errors and speed up the reporting process.

-The best software is the kind that speaks to your other systems, such as bookkeeping, accounting, or payroll programs.
-As you explore your options, don’t be afraid to ask questions regarding compatibility or specific scenarios unique to your business.
+The best time and material contract tracking software is the kind that speaks to your other systems, such as bookkeeping, accounting, or payroll programs.
+Don’t be afraid to ask questions regarding compatibility or specific scenarios unique to your business as you explore your options.